 “Get some help or we’ll call the Police.”
 This was the ultimatum Brian Gardner’s friends gave him the day after he assaulted his first wife.
 “Looking back, those friends calling me on my behaviour was one of the most loving, caring things anyone has ever done for me.”
 Seventeen years on, Brian is the former CE for Te Kupenga National Network Stopping Violence Services and was the Chair of the National White Ribbon Committee.
 Brian’s message to other men is: “Life can be better.
 Ask for help, it’s worth it.”

-The White Ribbon Campaign welcomed Bruce Pilbrow, CEO of The Parenting Place and former Deputy Chief Families Commissioner, as a new White Ribbon Ambassador in 2010.
+The White Ribbon Campaign welcomed Bruce Pilbrow, outgoing CEO of The Parenting Place and former Deputy Chief Families Commissioner, as a new White Ribbon Ambassador in 2010.
 Bruce is an avid White Ribbon supporter, championing the kaupapa at a variety of levels throughout New Zealand.
 His commitment to reducing family violence is a core part of his belief system and he is well respected and an excellent communicator and motivator.

 Seeing too many families affected by violence has inspired Bruce’s desire to become a White Ribbon ambassador.
 “My work has shown me that too often violence pushes families over the edge.
 Anything that can be done to stop this from occurring I’m going to support wholeheartedly.
 Violence has no place in our society and I hope the campaign will help bring about a violence-free future for all of our families.”

 Chris Sola is the Chairperson of The Dream Centre Trust and the Senior Pastor of The Dream Centre Church in Manukau.
 He founded both of these organisations in 2000 with the primary purpose of empowering people with a desire to dream.
 Described as a leader who demonstrates the values of the White Ribbon Campaign in his life, he is a man who is proactive and tirelessly working in his community.
-He takes a stand on things he believes in, and puts his heart into everything.x
+He takes a stand on things he believes in, and puts his heart into everything.

 Evans has a vast knowledge of family violence and feels passionately for making a difference to the community.
 He demonstrates strong leadership skills and strongly believes in what white ribbon represents.
 He is always leading by example and has no problem in challenging abusive behaviour.
 By standing up for what is right he encourages others within the community to do the same.

-Evans is a Care and Protection Social Worker at CYFs, President of the Ashburton Conference of St Vincent de Paul and on the National Board.
+Evans was a Care and Protection Social Worker at CYFs, President of the Ashburton Conference of St Vincent de Paul and on the National Board.
 He co-coaches the mid Canterbury under 18s Greens team and is a mentor with the Ashburton Buddy/Mentor programme.
 He is also heavily involved with the Ashburton Families Without Violence network and is at the forefront of the Family without Violence awareness activities.

 ‘As a white ribbon ambassador I hope to raise the profile of the serious issue of domestic violence and hopefully as more people stand up against this issue we will have a violence free society.
 I have long held the view that the one place that anyone should feel safe is in the home and so believe the issue of domestic violence needs to be wiped out and I am willing to do everything I can to make sure this happens’.